top of page

 Indigenous Knowledge

 Indigenous knowledge refers to the knowledge and wisdom that has been passed down from generation to generation within indigenous communities.
-In ecotherapy, indigenous knowledge can be used to deepen our connection with the natural world and to learn from the wisdom of those who have lived in harmony with the land for centuries.
-Examples of ecotherapy practices that draw on indigenous knowledge include plant medicine ceremonies, sweat lodges, and vision quests.
+In ecotherapy, indigenous knowledge can be used to deepen our connection with the natural world and to learn from the wisdom of those who have lived in harmony with the land for centuries - like Australia's first nation peoples.
+Examples of ecotherapy practices that draw on indigenous knowledge include plant medicine ceremonies, sweat lodges, circles and vision quests.
 We also explore tapping into our own ancestry (humans and lands) and rekindling our own indigenous knowledge that lies dormant within the cells and unconscious mind of modern humans.

 Depth Psychology